 Generally speaking, the thyroid is sensitive to changes in the gut microbiome.
 A well-balanced gut supports metabolic functions like digestion, nutrient absorption, detoxification, and vitamins' synthesis.
 Beneficial bacteria maintain your gut barrier integrity and help maintain an acidic environment to discourage pathogenic bacteria from moving in.

-Often, people with Hashimoto's disease, an autoimmune thyroid condition, have an imbalanced gut microbiome - meaning that there are more bad bacteria than good bacteria in the gut's environment.
-There is evidence that the gut microbiome and thyroid autoimmunity influence one another, and an imbalance can lead to intestinal permeability (a.k.a leaky gut).
+Often, people with Hashimoto's thyroiditis, an autoimmune thyroid condition, have an imbalanced gut microbiome—meaning that there are more bad bacteria than good bacteria in the gut's environment.
+There is evidence that the gut microbiome and thyroid autoimmunity influence one another, and an imbalance can lead to leaky gut.

-Leaky gut means that the integrity of your intestinal junctions are weak, allowing microorganisms to escape into your bloodstream.
-When this happens, your immune system attacks them, thinking they are foreign invaders.
+An imbalance may lead to a leaky gut which means that your intestinal junctions' integrity is weak, allowing microorganisms to escape into your bloodstream.
+In some cases, when this happens, your immune system attacks them, thinking they are foreign invaders.

-Fermentation produces beneficial microbes (a.k.a probiotics) that can introduce helpful bacteria to the overgrowth of pathogenic bacteria.
-Rebalancing the bacteria in the gut through these fermented foods, probiotic supplements, or medication may help reduce intestinal permeability, which can help to manage autoimmune conditions and improve overall health.
+Fermentation produces beneficial microbes (a.k.a probiotics) that can introduce helpful bacteria to pathogenic bacteria's overgrowth.
+Rebalancing the bacteria in the gut through these fermented foods, probiotic supplements, or medication can help support gut health.